Heritage and culture

 The parks are protected under legislation to ensure conservation and enhancement of their special qualities, not just for the present, but also for future generations of communities and visitors.
 Find out more about how and why national parks were established.

 Despite being natural landscapes, the UK's National Parks have been shaped by human activity over thousands of years.
 The Broads National Park is no different, with significant cultural and heritage significance.
 There's evidence of Roman fortresses, medieval peat diggings, thriving abbeys and more.
-You can read the new National Parks UK historic environment leaflet to learn more on the heritage value of these special landscapes.
+You can read the new National Parks UK historic environment leaflet to learn more about the heritage value of these special landscapes.

 The Broads joined the national park family in 1989, established under special legislation taking account of the Broads Authority's three purposes: